BladeMcCool/coin-price-api/README.md

   - should skip inserting essentially the same record twice. if newest time record for the symbol is the same time we got in the response, then skip inserting a record. at the moment we will just insert the results we got regardless of if it duplicates.
   - (index the SymbolId+Time field of the Quote table)
   - in the web server, if enddate is supplied but doesnt have a time component then go up to the end of that day as opposed to midnight/day start
+  - note: in the docker compose version, there is a cron job in the webserver container.

 ### Run the script:
 `npm run dev`